Mahnaz97/mahnaz97/README.md

-- 👋 Hi, I’m @moonglory97
+- 👋 Hi, I’m Mahnaz
-- 👀 I’m interested in ...
+- 👀 I’m interested in using XR technilogies to create innovative solutions for better future.
-- 🌱 I’m currently learning VR/AR
+- 🌱 I’m currently exploring AR, VR possibilities.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on creartive XR projects
-- 📫 How to reach me ...

 <!---
 moonglory97/moonglory97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.